 The 1929 wheat penny emerged during a pivotal moment in American history, representing the final year of the prosperous “Roaring Twenties” before the Great Depression transformed the nation’s economic landscape.

 The United States Mint produced a total of 277,140,000 pennies in 1929 across three facilities, with no proof coins manufactured since the Mint had suspended proof production from 1916 to 1936.
-This substantial mintage reflected the continued economic confidence of early 1929, before the stock market crash of October would signal the end of an era.
+The Philadelphia Mint struck approximately 185,262,000 wheat pennies without mint marks, representing roughly two-thirds of total production for that year.

-Besides, these 1929 coins maintained the traditional wheat penny composition of 95% copper with 5% tin and zinc, continuing the design legacy established in 1909 to honor Abraham Lincoln’s centennial.
+The Denver Mint contributed 41,730,000 coins bearing the “D” mint mark â the lowest mintage among the three facilities â while San Francisco produced about 50,148,000 pennies marked “S.” These 1929 coins maintained the traditional wheat penny composition of 95% copper with 5% tin and zinc, continuing the design legacy established by sculptor Victor David Brenner in 1909 to honor Abraham Lincoln’s centennial.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)

-Is your 1929 Wheat Penny rare?
+Is Your 1929 Wheat Penny Rare?

 1929 No Mint Mark Wheat Penny (RD)